alex-powell-1/business-automations/README.md

 At the core of this application, there are four "engines" (database engine, sms engine, WebDav engine, and email engine) for getting, setting, and distributing data.
 These modules are found within the setup folder.

+## Server

+The server (`server.py`) handles incoming requests, and sends incoming orders to a RabbitMQ async queue consumer (`consumer_orders.py`) for order processing.
+Incoming marketing leaders are sent to another RabbitMQ consumer (`consumer_leads.py`) for logging, auto printing, and sms related tasks.

 ## Modules

 The application uses several modules, each responsible for a specific set of tasks: